Mesembryanthemum 'Red Apple'

 Aptenia 'Red Apple'

 Mesembryanthemum 'Red Apple', formerly known as Aptenia 'Red Apple' is often confused with Aptenia cordifolia.
 It is a hybrid with more vigorous growth and an ability to root from small bits of stem.
-Its flowers tend to have a more reddish color (unlike the authentic A. cordifolia in which they are bright pink to purplish) and leaves which are less heart-shaped and brighter green in color.
+Its flowers tend to have a more reddish color (unlike the authentic A. cordifolia in which they are bright pink to purplish) and leaves, which are less heart-shaped and brighter green.

 USDA hardiness zones 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).